Evading the BBN bound with a soft stiff period: Conclusions

 \section{Conclusions}

 We have demonstrated, as a proof of concept, that a model which can produce a mild stiff period with slowly varying (increasing) barotropic parameter with \mbox{$\frac13<w(t)<1$} directly after inflation, such that the combination of mild stiff period and kination proper can be elongated, is able to overlap with the sensitivities of GW observations in the near future without disturbing the process of BBN.
-The model produces a distinctive $\Omega_{\textnormal{GW}}(f)$ spectrum with a rounded peak at high frequencies $f$ corresponding to a mild stiff period.
-We employed a toy model realisation of this idea, using a potential of exp(-exp) form, which could be motivated by string theory.
+The model produces a distinctive $\Omega_{\textnormal{GW}}(f)$ spectrum with a rounded peak at high frequencies $f$ corresponding to the mild stiff period.
+We employed a toy model realisation of this idea, using a potential of exp(-exp) form, which can be motivated by string theory.
+We find that such a form of potential also has a pseudo-scaling attractor at large field values, which allows the field's energy density at late times to slowly decay away relative to the background.

-We found that this model has a large parameter space in which such behaviour is observed, without requiring significant tuning to satisfy the observations.
-In Fig.~\ref{fig:GWspectrum}, we show an example point for which the peak of the GW spectrum is just short of the BBN constraint and which overlaps with the observation contours of multiple upcoming experiments, especially with the observational capabilities of the Einstein Telescope (ET) and the Cosmic Explorer (CE).
-Observation of the shape of the spectrum of primordial gravitational waves can directly provide crucial information for the equation of state of the Universe post-inflation, during an era which so far has been extremely difficult to probe.\\
+We found that this model has a large parameter space in which the desired behaviour is observed, without requiring significant tuning to satisfy the observations.
+In Fig.~\ref{fig:GWspectrum}, we show an example point for which the peak of the GW spectrum is just short of the $\Delta N_{\textnormal{eff}}$ constraint and which overlaps with the observation contours of multiple upcoming experiments, especially with the observational capabilities of the Einstein Telescope (ET) and the Cosmic Explorer (CE).
+Observation of the shape of the spectrum of primordial gravitational waves can directly provide crucial information for the equation of state of the Universe post-inflation, during an era which so far has been extremely difficult to probe.